OML-Team/open-metric-learning/docs/readme/examples_source/extractor/retrieval_usage.md

-## Inference time example
+### Using pre-trained on un-labeled data

-Here is an example of using pretrained model for retrieval on unlabeled data.
+Here is an inference time example (prediction on test).
 The code below works for both texts and images.

 [comment]:usage-retrieval-start